civilKaos82/active-record-legislators-challenge/README.md

 ## Conclusion
-This challenge forces us to apply a lot of what we're learning at Dev Bootcamp: how to organize our code, schema design, Active Record, etc.  It's also more open-ended than some of the other challenges.
-We've been given a description of an application, and we've had to build it, making almost all of the decisions along the way.
+This challenge forces us to apply much of what we've covered at Dev Bootcamp: how to organize our code, schema design, Active Record, etc.  We were also directed to look at some more advanced Active Record features.

-How did that feel?
+Take a few minutes to reflect on this challenge.
+How did it feel?
 Did we know when to apply a concept?
 Did we struggle with how to approach a problem?
 Or how to implement a decision?
-Take a minute to reflect on this challenge.
 What did we do well?
 Where could we use improvement?
+What can we do to sharpen our understanding and skills as we transition from building command line applications to building web applications?

 [AR Query Interface]: http://guides.rubyonrails.org/v4.2/active_record_querying.html